iZooto-App-Push/Native-Android-SDK/README.md

 Please refer to iZooto's [Android Native SDK Setup](https://help.izooto.com/docs/android-sdk-setup-1) page for step-by-step instructions on how to install the plugin.

-##  📲  iZooto Xiaomi Push SDK

-iZooto Xiaomi Push SDK provides an out of the box service to use the Xiaomi Push SDK.
-Find the integration steps for the iZooto Xiaomi Push SDK [Xiaomi Push Integration](https://help.izooto.com/docs/power-push-setting-up-xiaomi-cloud-push)

 ##  📲 iZooto Huawei Push SDK

 iZooto Huawei Push SDK provides an out of the box service to use the Huawei Messaging Service.
 Find the integration steps for the iZooto Huawei Push SDK [Huawei Push Integration](https://help.izooto.com/docs/power-push-setting-up-huawei-messenger-service)